JennEYoon/datasciY/tasks-website.md

 #### Date: July 21, 2019 5:42 AM EST

  * Create a local repo for datasciY.com development - done.
    /-----------
- * Do IPython Cookbook ML chapter all. - 11/8/2019 update.
+ * Do IPython Cookbook ML chapter - hold.
+Nov 2019.
  * Finish Titanic notebook, do logistic regression. - 11/8/2019 update.
    - Find some way to personalize the project.
    - Extend it with other dataset, other boat drowning accidents in modern times?